FC Vaslui: Downfall, bankruptcy and a phoenix project (2012–2018)

-In the summer of 2018, Municipality of Vaslui decided to found a multi-sport club, named as CSM Vaslui, club that was going to administer all sports sections from the city.
-ASS FC Vaslui ended an agreement with the municipality and the football club owned by the supporters was included in the new scheme.
-Even though the football team continued to play in yellow and green, the club's logo changed in a white, blue and red one and the club started to be named as CSM Vaslui, or in some cases CSM FC Vaslui.
-Supporters have chosen to make these compromises in the hope that the financial aid from the municipality will make the long-awaited promotion possible, but again, the club lost the county final, against Hușana Huși and was ranked only 2nd, missing the objective.

-In the summer of 2019, Sporting Juniorul Vaslui, club that has important results in the Romanian youth sector and also managed by former FC Vaslui directors and administrators, decided to enroll a senior squad in the Liga IV.
-The club colors are also yellow and green and after half of the season, Sporting was the leader of the series, in front of municipality's squad, CSM.
-The supporters, already unhappy by the logo and name change, decided to support this team.
-In January 2020, ASS FC Vaslui announced that started an official association with Sporting Juniorul Vaslui, both clubs succeeding, after almost 6 years since the original club was dissolved, to enter in the position of FC Vaslui brand and record.
-In the summer of 2020, the two entitites will merge to bring back to life the most important football team in the history of Vaslui County.

 Ground

 The Municipal Stadium is a multi-purpose stadium in Vaslui.
 It was opened in 1972 and is owned by the Vaslui municipality.
 In 2002, when Victoria Galați (as they were then known) moved to Vaslui, they reached an agreement with the Vaslui municipality, and since then host their home matches at this ground.
 The stadium has a capacity of 18,000 spectators and has a natural grass playing surface.
 The Municipal Stadium also has an official stand, covered cabins for the guests and the press, a drainage and automatic irrigation system, Internet access for the media and a new club headquarters.
 The floodlighting system, with a density of 2000 lux, was inaugurated in 2008, this stadium being the 11th in Romania with a floodlighting system.
 It is rated at two stars by UEFA.